archlinux/arch-boxes/README.md

 ### Vagrant
 If you're a vagrant user, you can just go to [**our Vagrant Cloud page**](https://app.vagrantup.com/archlinux/boxes/archlinux) and follow the instructions there.

-### Plain qcow2 image
+### Cloud image
-If you want to use the plain qcow2 image with `qemu` or other hypervisors, you can use the [**nightly qcow2 images**](https://gitlab.archlinux.org/archlinux/arch-boxes/-/jobs/artifacts/master/browse/output?job=build:secure) we provide.
+If you want to run Arch Linux in the cloud, you can use our cloud-image, which is preconfigured to work in most cloud environments.
+It is built daily and can be downloaded [here](https://gitlab.archlinux.org/archlinux/arch-boxes/-/jobs/artifacts/master/browse/output?job=build:secure) (`Arch-Linux-x86_64-cloudimg-xxxxxxxx.xxxx.qcow2`).

+The default user is `arch`.

 Be advised, however, that our automatic builds are cleaned up after a few days so you can't hard-code a specific image version anywhere.

 You can use this snippet to always get the most recent image and check its integrity (you need to install `hq` for this):